-7.6 Café Meals
+7.6 Café

 During term times the Café will be open from 11.30am-2:30pm and from 5:00pm-8.30pm daily.
 Residents can obtain food and drinks during these hours.
 The Café does not open during evenings on Saturdays or during lunch on Sundays.
-On days when Formal Dinners are held, the Café will close after the lunch shift at 2.30pm.
+On days when Formal Dinners are held, the Café will close after the lunch service at 2.30pm.
 These arrangements are subject to review.

-7.7 NCV Meals
+7.7 NCPV Meals

-A number of residents from New College Postgraduate Village elect to eat their meals (lunch and dinner) in the New College Café.
-The NCV residents will obtain and often eat their meals in this space but are also allowed to use the other tables in the Dining Room.
-NCV residents are not permitted to use the kitchen meal race except when the Café is closed, or during other temporary arrangements as approved by the Master .
-NCV residents are only allowed access to the ground floor, except when in the company of a New Collegians.
+A number of residents from New College Postgraduate Village elect to eat their meals (lunch and dinner) at New College.
+The NCPV residents will obtain and often eat their meals in the Dining Room.
+NCPV residents are only allowed access to the ground floor, except when in the company of New Collegians.